gradients-workshop/gradients-workshop.github.io/content/homepage/2_venue.md

 Three types of accomodations are available:

-##### 1. Indoor rooms
+##### 1. Bed in indoor rooms
-*Limited to 70 participants*
+*Limited to 68 participants*

 ![Room](images/chateau_room.jpg)

-The image above is an example room in the château.
-Indoor beds are available in three different buildings distributed around the center of the property.
-Some of the rooms have more than one bed.
-If you would like to share a room with someone specific, please indicate when registering.
+The image above is an example room in the château, though each room has its own unique personality.
+Indoor beds are available in four different buildings distributed around the center of the property.
+Please note that the majority of the rooms will have more than one bed.
+If there is someone specific that you would like to share a room with during the stay, please indicate when registering and we will do our very best to accommodate.

-##### 2. Glamping tents
+##### 2. Bed in glamping tents
 *Limited to 50 participants*

 ![Room](images/chateau_glamping.jpg)

 Several *glamping* (glamorous camping) beds are available.
 Each tent has four luxurious beds.
-If you would like to room with specific attendess, please be sure to include that information when registering.
+If you would like to room with someone specific, please be sure to mention them in the comments when registering and we will do our best to accomodate.

 ##### 3. No accomodations
 *Limited to 80 participants*